Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 • Tax Status: The entire CRSC payment is 100% tax-free.

-Your November Checklist: CRDP vs. CRSC
+November Review: Understanding CRDP vs. CRSC Documentation

 1. Check Your DFAS “Open Season” Letter: DFAS will mail you a letter (or you can check MyPay) that outlines your options for the next year.
 It will show you the dollar amounts for CRDP vs. CRSC.